 Cost is where these two platforms differ most.
 Roku is a one-time purchase.
 You buy a player for $30 to $100, then add only the streaming subscriptions you care about.
 A setup with Netflix, Disney+, and Hulu might run $30 to $40 per month total, keeping things affordable.

+According to Roku’s pricing page, there’s no monthly platform fee — you only pay for the subscriptions you choose.
 For budget-conscious viewers, Roku wins this category easily.
-You control what you spend.
 DirecTV Stream makes more sense for households that want 100+ live channels bundled together and don’t mind paying cable-level prices for the convenience.

 Roku has a clear advantage here.
-The Streaming Stick 4K and Roku Ultra both support 4K resolution, HDR10+, and Dolby Vision, delivering sharp picture quality on compatible TVs.
-The Ultra also handles Dolby Atmos audio for immersive surround sound.
-These specs match or beat what you’ll find on competing devices like the Fire TV Stick or Chromecast.
+The Streaming Stick 4K and Roku Ultra support 4K HDR and Dolby Vision.
+Roku’s product page confirms that the Ultra also handles Dolby Atmos.
+These specs beat the Fire TV Stick and Chromecast in picture quality.

 | Factor | Roku | DirecTV Stream |